SurniaUlula/wpsso-um/readme.txt

 Tested Up To: 5.5.1
 Stable Tag: 3.3.0

-Update Manager for the WPSSO Core Premium Plugin and its Premium Complementary Add-ons.
+Update Manager for the WPSSO Core Premium plugin and its Premium complementary add-ons.

 == Description ==